 Other Considerations

-It is important to know and understand all applicable rules and statutes related to recorded statements.
+Knowing and understanding all applicable rules and statutes related to recorded statements is important.
 In most instances, the statements must be accurately transcribed and sent to the claimant for their review and signature within a specified timeframe.
 Failure to do so may impact the ability of counsel to use that recorded statement as evidence or impeach the testimony of the person giving the statement.